jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

 }
 ```

-This is pretty much it!
-Any module, of any scale, will be reusable when dependencies produced matches up to the ABI.
-Our
-ABI is modified by using visibility modifiers.
+The module is now reusable - it is **producing** dependencies that contain classes that are public on it's ABI.

+To make your modules reusable, we must satisfy an ABI by ensuring that any construct that is public is **produced** from
+a module.
+If you notice something is public that shouldn't you can modify it's visibility to solve the problem.

+### The code generation gotcha

+If you work in a codebase that makes use of code generation.
+Beware that generated code will end up on your ABI.

+A concrete example is Dagger.
+Dagger dependencies will **always** need to be an `api` because they are present on
+generated code.
+Dependencies you thought were internal may not be anymore, Dagger will create public factories exposing
+those types!

 ## Why should you care about this?

-Every developer should care about this.
 Making our modules reusable is great for developer productivity.
-Developers do
+Developers do not have to invest time trying to
-not have to invest time trying to understand why their code doesn’t compile.
+understand why their code doesn’t compile.

 Incremental compile time can be impacted.
 If you are over declaring your modules, you may force the recompilation of
 more modules than expected.